 FYLC 101 J: The Ethics of Forgiveness

-This learning community explores the meaning of conflict resolution, reconciliation and forgiveness, through the development of the conflict management skill of mediation and then volunteering as mediators in local middle schools.
+Explore the meaning of conflict resolution, reconciliation, and forgiveness through the development of the conflict management skill of mediation and then volunteering as mediators in local middle schools.
 Students will see how ethical obligations impact our understanding of forgiveness and how integrating the notions of justice and reconciliation can alter our approach to conflict resolution.
 PHIL 207, THEO 165, NSS 101.

 FYLC 101 K: Faces of Globalization